christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 aka Pythodorida Philometor aka Helene aka Drusilla of Mauretania aka Julia Ourania of Parthia) as a syncretic slave morality.

+It is likely that each Roman emperor after Julius Caesar took on the 'I-Zeus' (Iesus) role as an avatar, which is why I identify many prominent Romans as having contributed to the bible (e.g. Titus Flavian Clemens aka 'Clement of Rome').

-Then, a couple centuries later after the Bar Kokhba Revolt (132--136 CE), this imperial slave-morality cult was subverted by a confederation of rabbi's who were headed by a rabbi named Akiva.
+Then, after the Bar Kokhba Revolt (132--136 CE), this imperial slave-morality cult was subverted by a confederation of rabbi's who were headed by a rabbi named Akiva.

 #### 1.2 The Cult of Antinous and the Bar Kokhba Revolt (132--136 CE)